abdulmohsin/sitaFileAdapterTest/README.md

 1. The inbound-channel-adapter with poller will poll for the new files in the configured input directory.
 2. For each message , integration will perform the following steps:.
 3. The __file-to-string-transformer__ converts the input file data to string.
 4. The output of #3 is passed to the __header-enricher__ for setting a default __error-channel__ (e.g errorUnknownChannel) to handle  unknown errors in the integration flow if occured.
 5. The Message/File is then passed to the __filter__ to filter out invalid content files.

     The filter is only accepting the files based on rule : "Only the file with numeric content is accepted" , this rule can be further changed/configured through property file.

     In case the file content is invalid , message is passed to the error/discard channel(e.g __errorContentChannel__) ( Refer : Negative   Scenario : Invalid content).

 6. The valid file/message gone through the filter is then passed to the  __transformer__ for processing.
     The transformer has the logic to generate the new file contents , the logic is to sum-up the integers present in the original file.
     In case of any unknown error in transforming ( even though the filter has already filtered-out the invalid content files) , message is moved to "errorUnknownChannel" for further processing.

 7. Once the transformer has processed the file its output is moved to the __outbound-gateway__ to transfer it to the "OUT" directory.

    The outbound-gateway creates the processed file to the "OUT" directory with .OUTPUT suffix.

-The outbound-gateway is also configured with a __reply-channel__ to do any post processing (e.g moving of original files to PROCESSED dir)
+   The outbound-gateway is also configured with a __reply-channel__ to do any post processing (e.g moving of original files to
+   PROCESSED dir).

 8. On successful transfer of processed files in "OUT" directory , service activator will pick the messagee from the __reply-channel__ and post the message to __postProcessed__ channel for post processing.
 9. The __postProcessed__ channel will __move__ the original file from input to the PROCESSED directory with .PROCESSED suffix.